rayzchen/FPS/README.md

 ## Notes

 If you'd like me to add Linux only, or Mac only builds, give me a heads up by sending be an email.
-Otherwise I've started it on EXE 7.
+Otherwise I've made one for MacOS on EXE 7.

 ## Supported platforms